egel/egel.github.io/_posts/2023-03-01-setup-new-macbook-m1.md

 #### Screenshots

 For all types of screen records, I use default mac screenshot tool, with some combinations from Snagit.
-The combination of both give the fastest experiance to finish a sceenshot or record a screen for documentation.
+The combination of both give the fastest experience to finish a screenshot or record a screen for documentation.

 I like to have one path for all type of screen records and usually choose something like: